What is the Australian Early Development Census (AEDC)?

 The Australian Government works with state and territory governments and research organisations to collect AEDC data nationally every three years.

 The Australian Early Development Census used to be called the Australian Early Development Index or AEDI.
 It was run nationally for the first time in 2009.
 The second AEDC data collection was in 2012, and the latest AEDC data collection was in 2015.
+The next AEDC data collection is planned for 2018.

 The results of the 2015 Australian Early Development Census were released in March 2016.